Join My Academy For Just $4.99/Month!

 As you can presume, business plans are written to plan out a business idea or new company.

-They are either used for the benefit of the business owners to set goals, organize strategies, and create milestones for receiving funding.
+They are used for the benefit of the business owners to set goals, organize strategies, and create milestones for receiving funding.

 Banks and lenders will often require a business plan before investing in entrepreneurs to ensure that their capital will be used properly.